 Try to update your Windows 10 again, if the error is still happening then go for the next fix.

-System File Checker (SFC) is a tool which can detect and repair corrupted files of Windows installation on your computer.
+System File Checker (SFC) is a tool that can detect and repair corrupted files of Windows installed on your computer.
 You can run SFC with following commands-

 1. Press Windows Key+R to launch Run.
 Type “cmd” and press “Ctrl+Shift+Enter“.
 This will open Command prompt with Administrative rights.